rackerm4/PsmTreeToSeq-nf/README.md

 Simulates pyhlogentic trees with protracted speciation model, using Seq-Gen to simulate the evolution of nucleotide sequences along those phylogenies.

-Status: Currently not working.
-Errors while parsing parameters.
+Status: Currently working.
+Testing: Errors while parsing parameters.
 Check "Work to be done"

 ### Installation & Docker